Emergency Tax Code: What It Means and How to Fix It

 Step 2: Complete a Starter Checklist

-If you have done both of the above and you are still on an emergency code, or if several weeks have passed without a correction, contact HMRC on 0300 200 3300.
-You can also use the online chat function through your Personal Tax Account.
-Have your National Insurance number, employer details and payroll number ready when you call.
+If you've done both of the above and nothing's changed after a few weeks, get on the phone: 0300 200 3300.
+Or use the online chat through your Personal Tax Account.
+Have your National Insurance number, employer name and payroll number ready before you call -- it'll save you time on hold (and you will be on hold).

 Step 4: Use Your Personal Tax Account